top of page

 You can align multiple rows of vertices at the neck - or other areas of the body you're working on - if aligning only the first row of vertices makes the body part look strange.
 I generally align whatever of the legs is visible, because teen legs are shaped noticeably differently than adult ones.
 I don't recommend adjusting the arms or hands, as those have a lot of vertices and bones and it's easy to accidentally merge wrong vertices together.

 After we're done with that, we move on to the next area: the midriff, where the top connects to the bottom.
-For this, you will have to zoom in - use Shift+Click to zoom in slowly - until you are viewing the vertices from inside the mesh, like below.
+For this, you will have to zoom in - use Shift+Click-and-drag to zoom in slowly - until you are viewing the vertices from inside the mesh, like below.
 After this, the procedure is the same as the one above.
 I've marked which vertices correspond, with the reference mesh once again selected.
 I recommend pairing up vertices one after the other, either in a clockwise or counter-clockwise direction, otherwise it can be easy to get confused over which you're supposed to pair up, especially if you have multiple vertices in one area.

 TS3-ccnv-tut17.png